 This is a group of members at OPC who have a passion for celebrating God’s grace and glory in creation and recognize God’s call to cherish, protect and restore this earth.
 We operate as an extension of the Missions Team.
-We held our first meeting in June 2015.

 We are answering the PC(USA) “Call to Restore the Creation”.
 We strive to “till and keep” the garden in Genesis 2:15.
 We focus on this mission and attempt to be faithful stewards.
 We recognize that “the least of these” in God’s creation often are affected soonest and most seriously when the environment is degraded.
 We are accountable in the sense of bearing responsibility for our impact on the Earth.